 Shortly after I moved to the San Francisco Bay Area from Texas, I attended a meeting about starting a new Asian American magazine.
 In a San Francisco apartment, seven people sat around a kitchen table, eating pizzas we had made, and discussing what we wanted to see in a magazine for our community.
 That evening, I met Lisa Ko, who was also a recent Bay Area transplant, from New York.
-As time went on, the magazine project got a name (Hyphen), I became the editor in chief, Ko signed on as the magazine’s first books editor, and we became friends.
+As time went on, the magazine project got a name (Hyphen), I became the editor in chief, and Ko signed on as the magazine’s first books editor.

 That was 15 years ago.
-When Ko moved back to New York, we kept in touch and slept on each other’s couches when visiting the opposite coast.
-I’ve known that for nearly nine years, she’s been working on a novel, balancing jobs with writing during any time she could find.
+When Ko moved back to New York, we kept in touch.
+I’ve known that for more than eight years, she’s been working on a novel, balancing jobs with writing during any time she could find.
 This month, her highly-anticipated novel, The Leavers, launched.
 It won the PEN/Bellweather Prize for Fiction, awarded by the author Barbara Kingsolver for a novel that addresses issues of social justice, and has been touted as a must-read on many lists.

 The Leavers tells the story of Polly, an undocumented immigrant, who goes to her job one day at a nail salon and never comes home.
 Her bereft 11-year-old son Deming is soon adopted by a white couple who renames him Daniel.
 He grows up to be a directionless young man.
 Set in New York and China, and told from the perspective of both Daniel and Polly, Ko’s novel explores borders, belonging, and family.

-Ko, the daughter of Philippine nationals of Chinese descent, was born in Queens and raised in a mostly white town in suburban New Jersey.
+Ko, the daughter of Filipino immigrants of Chinese descent, was born in Queens and raised in a mostly white town in suburban New Jersey.
 I talked to her about her debut novel and her writing process.

 Your character Deming is adopted by a white family and grows up in a very white town.
 Reading about his experience made me uncomfortable.